lazorfuzz/react-liowebrtc/README.md

 ```

 These props are needed to initialize and set event listeners for the liowebrtc library.
 Take a look at the [liowebrtc](https://github.com/lazorfuzz/liowebrtc) docs for more info.

+You can also take a look at this [tutorial](https://medium.com/@leontosy/building-a-p2p-web-app-with-react-and-liowebrtc-6a7e8c621085) showing how to build a chat room with react-liowebrtc.

 ## License